-Under Scenario A, the berth capacity peaks at approximately 1,545,000 TEU/annum and it is the yard that limits overall capacity at SDW to approximately 1,125,000 TEU/annum (without any capacity improvements).
-Where 1 over 3 straddles are introduced, this increases the yard capacity to approximately 1,405,000 TEU/annum
+Under Scenario A, the berth capacity is approximately 1,400,000 TEU/annum and it is the yard that limits overall capacity at SDW to approximately 1,090,000 TEU/annum (without any capacity improvements).
+Where 1 over 3 straddles are introduced, this increases the yard capacity to approximately 1,360,000 TEU/annum.

-It is noted that DPWA have historically handled volumes in excess of 1,125,000 TEU within the yard at SDW.
+It is noted that DPWA have historically handled volumes in excess of 1,090,000 TEU within the yard at SDW.
 Anecdotally, this is understood to have involved off-site storage and just-in-time delivery of empty containers.
 Additionally, it is understood that the West Swanson Intermodal Terminal was utilised during peak periods.

-It is expected that such measures could be taken in Scenario A (in addition to or in replacement of 1 over 3 straddles) to match berth capacity at 1,545,000 TEU/annum31.
+It is expected that such measures could be taken in Scenario A (in addition to or in replacement of 1 over 3 straddles) to match berth capacity at 1,400,000 TEU/annum.